orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
-The minimum GCC/Clang version used per rolling standard in this overlay minimizes incomplete coverage to avoid missing support errors.
+The minimum GCC/Clang version used per rolling standard in this overlay that minimizes incomplete coverage to avoid missing support errors.
 * Ebuild testing and development defaults on this overlay are currently set to GCC 13, GCC 15, Clang 18, Clang 19, Python 3.11.